X

 State-Required Decontrol Period Owner's Certification Report

-All Decontrol projects have been notified in writing of their Decontrol start and end date.
+All Decontrol projects have been notified in writing of their Decontrol start and end dates.
 Contact your assigned Compliance Officer if you have questions about your project’s Decontrol status.

 • Target Population Leasing Preference